adl212/NitroTypeBot/README.md

 ```#Put your usename here```
 and
 ```#Put your password here```
+do not take away the ' ' in the ().
 5. Go to line 150 and change the numbers inside the ```randint()``` to whatever range of wpm you want to race!
 Do not take out the comma.
 -----------------------------------------------------------------------------------------------------------------------------------
 IMPORTANT NOTES ABOUT THE BOT: